zapperment/max-for-live-lib/README.md

 When this JS object receives a bang, it calculates the musical time in beats that a clip that has been fired will start playing.

+### firedSlotStartOrStop

+When this JS object receives an integer value as returned by the slot property *fired_slot_index*, it determines if that value means a clip will start playing or the track will stop playing, and issues a bang to outlet 1 or 2, accordingly.

 ## Developing your own js objects

 If you want to develop your own js objects, you probably want the build to